Waiting well, keeping well

 Keeping a journal or diary

 Some people find that keeping a record of their thoughts, feelings and activities helps them recognise patterns and trigger points.
+This can be helpful to maintain a healthy mind.
+You can choose to bring this to your next appointment and share with your professional.

 Someone to speak to

-A common saying is a problem shared is a problem halved.
+A common saying is a problem shared is "a problem halved".

 However, many people find talking to someone difficult.
 It is important to choose someone you trust.
 This can be someone you already know or someone totally new.
-We have provided contact numbers or services that you can reach out to.

 Keeping active and getting outdoors